marvelapp/code-test/README.md

 You can reference our GraphQL documentation [here](https://marvelapp.com/developers/documentation/)

-You can get up and running using our developer key [here](https://marvelapp.com/oauth/devtoken) once you've logged the user you have been given for the test.
+You can get up and running using our developer key [here](https://marvelapp.com/oauth/devtoken) once you've logged in with the user you have been given for the test.
+You are welcome to use a GraphQL library of your choice.

 ## Specification